tfrere/colours-in-culture/README.md

 =====================

-A pure javascript plugin to get the culture meanings for a color.
+Get the cultural meanings for a given color.

 [Demo](https://tfrere.github.io/colours-in-culture/)